Once you log into Ziflow, you will see the Proofs List. From there, click on the Create Proof button in the upper right corner.

 Please see our Proof Security Settings article for more information.

-Minor version - in many cases, creative assets need to be reviewed internally before being shared with external team members or clients.
+Minor version - in many cases, creative assets must be reviewed internally before being shared with external team members or clients.
 Most online proofing applications will label versions using the standard pattern V1, V2, V3.

 Lock the proof when all decisions are made - once a decision is made, proofs or stages can be locked to prevent reviewers from taking any further actions (like adding comments or decisions).
 The only people able to unlock it are proof owners and managers.
 They also can manually lock the proof at any point.
 More detailed info can be found in the Manually lock & unlock proofs article.